-Conditional promises to give, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
+Conditional promises to give, that is, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 Amounts received prior to meeting measurable performance or other barriers are reported as refundable advances.

 Donated services are reflected as contributions at their estimated fair values at date of receipt.
 The Organization recognizes contribution revenue for certain services received at the fair value of those services, provided those services create or enhance non-financial assets or require specialized skills which are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-As of December 31, 2022, the Organization did not receive any donated services.
+During the year ended December 31, 2023, the Organization did not receive any donated services.